d6lts/htmlmail/README.txt

 [11]Updating from previous versions

-   The [12]7.x-2.x branch shares 97% of its code with the [13]6.x-2.x branch, but only 15% of its code with the [14]7.x-1.x branch, and a tiny 8% of its code with the [15]6.x-1.x branch.
+   The [12]7.x-2.x branch shares 94% of its code with the [13]6.x-2.x branch, but only 15% of its code with the [14]7.x-1.x branch, and a tiny 8% of its code with the [15]6.x-1.x branch.

    Let your compatibility expectations be adjusted accordingly.
+     * Run update.php immediately after uploading new code.
      * Check the module dependencies, as they have changed.
-The latest version of [16]HTML Mail depends on the [17]Mail System module and will not work without it.
+The latest version of [16]HTML Mail depends on the [17]Mail System module (7.x-2.2 or later) and will not work without it.
      * The user-interface for adding email header and footer text has been removed.
 Headers and footers may be added by template files and/or by enabling the [18]Echo module.